riscv-software-src/riscv-perf-model/fusion/FSL.md

 to the appropriate model containers. 'input' and 'output' are indexes into a map containing references to the model's instruction buffers.

-The Fusion API will issue an assert if it can not match the elements in ioput to STL container objects.
+The Fusion API will throw an exception if it can not match the elements in ioput to STL container objects.
 Using Olympia as an example, the Fusion API will attempt to match the specified name, ioput.input, to a Fusion::InstQueue reference.